-A: I produce Trompe L’Oeil for the 20th century (which means ‘trick the eye’ in French and refers to the particular style of painting where the artist creates an illusion of space and painting an apparently three dimensional image on the wall within the context of surrounding architecture).
-My prints feature life size domestic objects – I’m inspired by everyday objects around me.
+A: I produce Trompe L’Oeil for the 20th century (which means ‘trick the eye’ in French and refers to the particular style of painting where the artist creates an illusion of space and painting an apparently three-dimensional image on the wall within the context of surrounding architecture).
+My prints feature life-size domestic objects – I’m inspired by everyday objects around me.
 The paper I make is unique.
 I worked out my own production techniques and combine digital and silk screen printing.
-I often describe the look as an old style tinted photograph.
-All the paper I design is printed in the small factory run by my sister in the north of England.
+I often describe the look like an old-style tinted photograph.
+All the paper I design is printed in a small factory run by my sister in the north of England.

 Q: Tell me more about your commissioned wallpaper service.

 A: I have produced one-off site-specific installations for clients such as Polydor records, Christian Lacroix, Philippe Starck, Reebok, Selfridges, Sotheby’s and Paul Smith.
 Through my commission service, I offer unique wallpapers where I work closely with the client to create an original, site-specific piece.
 To me, this is the truest form of decorating, walls designed to express identity.

 Q: You work with your sister in the business, how are your roles split and what is it like working with your sibling?

 A: I’m lucky to be able to work with my sister, who has all the skills that I lack.
 The split of roles was a natural process.
 We do occasionally have to remind one another when we are stepping on each other’s toes.
 When we do have our differences a resolve always means progress for the business.
 We do challenge each other which is healthy.
 I couldn’t think of a better person to work with as the trust is unspoken, Leigh’s drive is infectious and we get to see the world together which is fun.

 Q: What’s been your most memorable career moment?